Protect your Android against cyberattacks with Avast One

 Use reliable antivirus software.

 By detecting and blocking malware and other threats, a top-tier anti-malware tool can help guard against zero-day attacks.
-Avast Free Antivirus uses a heuristic protection model, which means that it scans for common attack patterns or signatures to identify potential threats.
+Avast One uses a heuristic protection model, which means that it scans for common attack patterns or signatures to identify potential threats.

-And Avast Free Antivirus automatically updates its software to protect against new threats as they emerge.
+And Avast One automatically updates to protect against new threats as they emerge.
 That way, you’re kept safe even against brand-new zero-day exploits.

 Zero-day attacks are only as effective as you are vulnerable to them.
 Updating your software whenever new security patches are released will protect you against any exploits that target older software versions.
 This goes for your operating system as well as any programs and apps you use.